carpentries-incubator/scrna-seq-analysis/_episodes/02-workflow.md

 > A challange in experiment design of scRNA-seq is to isolate cells and prepare a comprehensive library.
 {: .callout}

+Several methods have been developed to overcome this challange from which STRT-seq, SMART-seq, CEL-seq, MARS-seq, Fluidigm C1, CytoSeq, Drop-seq, inDrop, 10x Genomics, SPLiT-seq, sci-RNA-seq, DronC-seq, and Seq-Well can be mentioned.
+The development process of sequencing techniques has been mentioned by [Svensson](https://www.nature.com/articles/nprot.2017.149) which can be assessed.
+For data analysis, there are few terms in scRNA-seq dictionary.
+Lets check them out!

 {% include links.md %}